In the last year, DiscoverOrg scaled our SDR team from 5 reps to over 20.

 The physiological base of your team: Hiring people

 One quick look at the definition of Physiology makes the connection to People & Hiring as the base of our team-building hierarchy absolute and for Maslow, the concept was summed up as meeting basic needs for survival.

-Having a good people IS the basic need for any team, from the manager to newest member.
-There’s a lot that goes into having people work for you.
-How do you manage them day-to-day, what goals & quotas do you set, how do you motivate and retain them?
+Having a good people is the basic need for any team, from the manager to newest member.
+There’s a lot that goes into having people work for you: How do you manage them day-to-day?
+What goals and quotas do you set?
+How do you motivate and retain them?

-But by FAR, the single most important decision we make as sales leaders (or in any aspect of business), is HIRING.
+But by far, the single most important decision we make as sales leaders is hiring.

 When we started doing this: